Khayrulbuet13/dldml/README.md

 This research was conducted at:
 - Department of Mechanical Engineering, Lehigh University
-- Computational Engineering Department, Lawrence Livermore National Laboratory
+- Bangladesh University of Engineering and Technology (BUET)
 - Precision Medicine Translational Research Center, West China Hospital, Sichuan University

 ---